ART Spark

 Collage

 Gather scraps of paper, fabric or other materials: newspapers, magazines, twine, and netting.
 Anything goes!
-Now arrange the items into a composition.
-It can be a shape or free form.
-Mix it up tear or cut , play with scale and color.
+Arrange the items into a composition.
+Make a shape or free form.
+Mix it up tear or cut.
+Play with scale and color.

 Choreography

 Choreography is designed sequences of physical movements.
-Move in space to spell out your name or a word that is meaningful to you.
+With intention, move in space to spell out your name or a word that is meaningful to you.

 Impromptu Sculpture